ariga/atlas/doc/md/reference.md

 ```
   -u, --url string                [driver://username:password@address/dbname?param=value] select a resource using the URL format
       --dir string                select migration directory using URL format (default "file://migrations")
-      --log string                Go template to use to format the output
+      --format string             Go template to use to format the output
       --revisions-schema string   name of the schema the revisions table resides in
       --dry-run                   print SQL without executing it
       --lock-timeout duration     set how long to wait for the database lock (default 10s)